EconomyLens.com

 War in the Middle East: latest developments

-Netanyahu said he was “not sure who’s running Iran right now.”
-“Mojtaba, the replacement ayatollah, has not shown his face,” he said, in a reference to Iran’s newly appointed supreme leader, the son of Ayatollah Ali Khamenei, who was killed in an Israeli airstrike on the first day of the war.
-“We’re seeing cracks, and we’re trying to propagate them as fast as we can, not only in the top command; we’re seeing cracks in the field,” Netanyahu said.
+Netanyahu expressed uncertainty about the leadership in Iran, saying, “Mojtaba, the replacement ayatollah, has not shown his face,” referring to Iran’s newly appointed supreme leader, the son of Ayatollah Ali Khamenei, who was killed in an Israeli airstrike on the first day of the war.
+“We’re seeing cracks, and we’re trying to propagate them as fast as we can, not only in the top command.
+We’re seeing cracks in the field,” Netanyahu stated.

-Trump warned earlier that the United States would “blow up” South Pars if Tehran did not stop attacking Qatar.
-But he said Thursday there was no current plan to send ground troops into Iran.
-Iran responded to the threats with defiance.
-The military’s Khatam Al-Anbiya operational command vowed the “complete destruction” of Gulf energy infrastructure if the Israeli attack was repeated.
-Foreign Minister Abbas Araghchi said on social media there would be “ZERO restraint” if Iran’s infrastructure was hit again.
+Trump warned that the United States would “blow up” South Pars if Tehran did not stop attacking Qatar, but he said there was no current plan to send ground troops into Iran.
+Iran responded defiantly, with the military’s Khatam Al-Anbiya operational command vowing the “complete destruction” of Gulf energy infrastructure if the Israeli attack was repeated.
+Foreign Minister Abbas Araghchi stated there would be “ZERO restraint” if Iran’s infrastructure was hit again.

 © 2024 AFP